Sikhuphela/Intermediate-JavaScript/README.md

 The attack is quite dangerous, because when we engineer the UI we usually don’t anticipate that a hacker may click on behalf of the visitor.
 So vulnerabilities can be found in totally unexpected places.
 It is recommended to use X-Frame-Options: SAMEORIGIN on pages (or whole websites) which are not intended to be viewed inside frames.
 Use a covering <div> if we want to allow our pages to be shown in iframes, but still stay safe.
 To insert a few words of code, use the <code>tag, for several lines – use <pre>, for more than 10 lines – use a sandbox.
-Tomorrow we will be looking more at ArrayBuffer and binary arrays.
-See you then!

 Day 4: ArrayBuffer and Binary Arrays